MetaNetX/MNXtools/doc/convert_manual.md

 * Two or more different original reaction identifiers were mapped onto a single MNXref identifier.
 * _Suggested model improvement_: first, merge the implied metabolites into a single one; Secondly, merge the reactions into a single one.
-* _Nota Bene_: MNXref is agnostic with respect to reaction directions and place direcionality constraints on top of the (undirected) equation, together with enzyme descriptions.
+* _Nota Bene_: MNXref is agnostic with respect to reaction directions and place directionality constraints on top of the (undirected) equation, together with enzyme descriptions.